Cauchy — Threat Detection and Response at Scale

 Text is not SVG - cannot display

 In 2021, engineers at Scribd - Christian Williams, QP Hou, and R. Tyler Croy - faced the same problem.
-They needed some way to stream data into Delta Lake from Kafka at fast, cheap and at scale.
+They needed a way to stream data into Delta Lake from Kafka efficiently, cheaply, and at scale.
 Earlier they had created a native-rust binary for Delta Lake - delta-rs.
 They realized they could use this library to create a daemon service kafka-delta-ingest for writing the contents of a topic into table.

 The design document explains in-detail how KDI works, but the main points are summarized as follows: